-Fiscal policy During the delivery to its final destinations, provided that the books accounting for the relief payments finance have been balanced a priori , the wealth-pie must remain balanced throughout and in spite of volatility in the economy; Negotiations The left- and right-wing political bargaining on how to share the wealth-pie complies with the rules and norms of the alternating-offers bargaining game; Pre-equity of breakdown Political breakdown, or threat point, directly affects the bargaining solution.
-Pre- equity guarantees equal conditions for players before the bargaining game com- mences; Bringing a motion to a vote is necessary to address the majority opposition to Political power design high taxes and excessive public spending.
+Fiscal policy During the delivery to its final destinations, provided that the books accounting for the relief payments fi- nance have been balanced a priori , the wealth-pie must remain balanced throughout and in spite of volatility in the economy; Negotiations The left- and right-wing political bargaining on how to share the wealth-pie complies with the rules and norms of the alternating-offers bargaining game; Political breakdown, or threat point, directly affects the Pre-equity of breakdown bargaining solution.
+Pre-equity guarantees equal condi- tions for players before the bargaining game com- mences; Political power design Bringing a motion to a vote is necessary to address the majority opposition to high taxes and excessive public spending.
 Whether it is viewed as positive or negative, or whether it ought to be acknowledged or not, rejected or accepted, this motion must be politically designed in advance.